kpander/carousel-js/README.md

 # carousel-js

 Simple vanilla js carousel web component, for displaying different cards in a group.
+Includes options for pagination and custom styling.

 # Installation